 All pupils…develop mature, thoughtful qualities and they consider the needs of others.
 They collaborate positively, appreciate their friendships and make the most of opportunities available to them at school.
 Welfare, health and safety are excellent.

 Yes.
-We can accommodate study options for a minimum of four weeks during the Autumn, Spring and Summer Term for Years 3 to Years 8.
+We can accommodate study options for a minimum of one Term during the Autumn, Spring and Summer for Years 3 to Years 8.
 The only exception to this is that (due to the timetable) we cannot manage pupils staying for the second half of the Year 8 Summer Term (usually just at the start of June).
 However, if pupils for Year 8 would like to join at the start the Summer Term (around the end of April depending on what Easter happens) then they can stay for the whole of the Summer Term.

 Yes.
 We have to ensure that every pupil who is resident overseas has a UK Guardian in place, even if they are only staying with us for a short time.
 We cannot accept pupils into boarding without a UK Guardian in place – International Applications